 Etymological Meaning

 In Japan, cherry blossom trees are known as sakura, which refers to flowering ornamental cherries.
-The genus Prunus gets its name from plum or prune trees, which produce stone fruits.
+The genus Prunus comes from plum or prune trees, which produce stone fruits.
 The Latin word ‘prunus‘ is derived from the Greek word ‘prounon‘.

 The Meaning, Symbolism, and Cultural Significance of Cherry Blossom